d9n/trypp.support/project/src/main/code/trypp/support/hook/README.md

 Logger.get().logError("This should never happen.")
 ```

-Usually, a hook point implementation class should have an empty constructor.
+Usually, a service implementation class should have an empty constructor.
 However, if your class
 has a constructor that takes its interface as a sole argument, `Hook` will pass in the current
 implementation which you can use a delegation pattern.